NexPlayer/Android-SDK/advanced.md

 This method seeks the playback position to the specified time.

-This method will operate when the NexPlayer™ is playing or paused but will not operate when NexPlayer™ has stopped or if the live steam doesn’t support seeking.
+This method will operate when the NexPlayer is playing or paused but will not operate when NexPlayer has stopped or if the live steam doesn’t support seeking.
 This method operates asynchronously and when seekTo() is successful, and if OnSeekCompleteListener is registered on NexVideoView, a onSeekComplete event will be called.